 Residential Care Homes that feel like a family home

-Grace Homes – Oakridge is a 9 bedroom residential care home for seniors with Parkinson’s, COPD, heart disease, Alzheimer’s, cognitive challenges or dementia, and other chronic healthcare challenges.
+Grace Homes – Oakridge is an 8 bedroom residential care home serving up to 9 seniors and persons with disabilities.
+We can accommodate residents with Parkinson’s, COPD, heart disease, Alzheimer’s, cognitive challenges or dementia, chronic healthcare challenges, and persons with disabilities including those who require a 2-person transfer or mechanical lift.
 This rambler home is set on an acre lot nestled in a quiet residential neighborhood surrounded by mature pine trees in Hopkins, Minnesota.

 Grace Homes – Wilshire Walk is a 5 bedroom residential care home for seniors with Parkinson’s, COPD, heart disease, Alzheimer’s, cognitive challenges or dementia, and other chronic healthcare challenges.
 This rambler home located next door to Grace Homes – Oakridge.